alivenets/sandbox/Linux/NOTES.md

 The user configuration is static.
 That means, that the authentication is using only predefined configuration from `/etc`, hence there is no chance to use effective process GID and supplementary groups which are set in runtime.
 Only UID matters.

+# `LD_LIBRARY_PATH` ignored when running executable

+In some cases `LD_LIBRARY_PATH` may be ignored when running executable.
+One of the reasons is that the executable is running in secure mode.
+Look into https://man7.org/linux/man-pages/man3/getauxval.3.html and https://man7.org/linux/man-pages/man8/ld-linux.so.8.html for more details